-Executive coaching - also synonymous with "leadership coaching" - is typically considered to be (or confused with) training, mentoring, therapy/counselling and consulting.
+Executive coaching - also synonymous with "leadership coaching" - is typically considered to be (or confused with) training, mentoring, therapy/counseling, and consulting.
 But it's none of these things.
-If you’re receiving executive coaching but your coach is in the business of advising, telling, fixing, or recommending, chances are you aren’t working with a coach, you are working with a trainer, mentor, therapist or consultant.
+If you’re receiving executive coaching but your coach is in the business of advising, telling, fixing, or recommending, chances are you aren’t working with a coach, you are working with a trainer, mentor, therapist, or consultant.

-Here is the simple answer - executive coaching is facilitating the access of an individual or team’s internal and external resources to realising an agreed well-formed outcome or evolution.
+Here is the simple answer - executive coaching is facilitating the access of an individual or team’s internal and external resources to realising an agreed well-formed outcome of evolution.

 But what does that really mean?

-Coaching is facilitating (the act of making easy or easier) the access of an individual or team’s (people working together to achieve a common goal) internal (Thinking, knowledge, feeling, ‘attitude’ mind-body-emotion states) and external (time, money, support, other people, systems and environments) resources to realising an agreed well-formed (sensory specific with evidence) outcome or evolution (leading to new attitudes, learning and new choices in cognitive and behavioural flexibility).
+Coaching is facilitating (the act of making easy or easier) the access of an individual or team’s (people working together to achieve a common goal) internal (Thinking, knowledge, feeling, ‘attitude’ mind-body-emotion states) and external (time, money, support, other people, systems and environments) resources to realising an agreed well-formed (sensory-specific with evidence) outcome or evolution (leading to new attitudes, learning, and new choices in cognitive and behavioral flexibility).

 How is that different from the other methodologies listed above?